 - Deadhead.
 As mentioned above, removing wilted blooms and dead stems or leaves helps your mums bloom for an extended time.

-- In colder climates your mums may need to mulched using leaves, wood chips, or straw.
+- In colder climates your mums may need to be mulched using leaves, wood chips, or straw.
 Mulch should be about three or four inches high and surround the entire base of your mums.

 - If frost gets your mums, don't fret.
 Just prune them back to the point there's only about an inch of stems above the ground, and leave the mulch remaining around the plant.
 Come spring, your mums will regenerate.